ShawnMcCool/laravel-form-base-model/README.md

-## A form base-model for Laravel
+## A Form Base-Model for Laravel

-Forms often are used to interact with a specific type of data such as a user or a blog post.
-However, in many circumstances a form may collect data that is related to multiple types of data.
+Forms are often used to interact with a specific model such as a user or a blog post.
+However, in many circumstances a form may collect data that is related to multiple data models.
 Forms may also have special validation requirements that have little to do with the underlying data, such as captcha.
 Consequently, it often makes sense to create a form model.

 This form base-model is currently in development.
 It is very likely that this class will be continuously refactored over time to support more use-cases.
 This project is open for community participation so please feel free to submit issues and/or pull-requests.